astrophpeter/astrophpeter.github.io/_posts/2017-10-10-week-one-at-the-ioa.markdown

 potential supervisors.
 Unlike most other departments in the UK, at the IOA students aren't matched with a supervisor and project at the application stage.
 Instead we get to 'shop around' and try out various projects and supervisors when we get here.
+We don't even have to settle on anything until January.
+Currently I'm trying to decide which projects to try out, anyway, more on that next time.